f-bn/postgresql-server-role/docs/examples.md

   - 'cron.use_background_workers = on'
 ```

-Finally, you simple have to choose witch extensions you want to enable and in which database(s) (depending on the extension) :
+Finally, you simple have to choose which extensions you want to enable (and in which database(s) depending on the extension) :

 ```YAML
 postgresql_extensions: